jhpyle/docassemble/_docs/initial.md

 of the browser tab.
 Otherwise, the `title` will be used.

-If a `subtitle` is provided, it will be displayed as the subtitle of the interview in the "Interviews" list available to a logged-in user at `/interviews`.
+If a `subtitle` is provided, it will be displayed as the subtitle of the interview in the "Interview Sessions" list available to a logged-in user at `/interviews`.

 These titles can be overridden using the [`set_title()` function].